r5atom/Saturday-Datascience/README.md

 - Images can be used for classification.

 ## Change log
+- Januari 2021: Major changes
+    - General overhaul
+    - Auction lot parsing now done within a Class
+    - Configuration settings in .cfg file
+    - Outsourced reading re patterns.
+    - Linked commenting in notebooks
+    - Included fields nr of owners and "WOK" from webportal.
+    - ... and more
+- October 2020:
+    - Auctions were cancelled due to pandemic.
+IRS auctions are suspended as yet.
+    - Some functions are outsourced.
 - Januari 2020 (Major):
     - Used mplstyle for figures.
     - Added gearbox type to classifier.